DevExpress-Examples/blazor-dxgrid-disable-selection-checkboxes-by-condition/README.md

 5. Configure this checkbox to [support three states](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1#bind-to-custom-data-types) (checked, unchecked, and indeterminate).

-6. In the [CheckedChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1.CheckedChanged) event, select/deselect all Grid records matching your criteria.
+6. In the [CheckedChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxCheckBox-1.CheckedChanged) event, select/deselect all Grid records that match your criteria.

 7. Update the **Select All** checkbox state when the Grid raises the [SelectedDataItemsChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SelectedDataItemsChanged) event.